Factors Affecting Soil Formation

-This refers to the mineral material or organic material from which the soil is formed.
-Soils will carry the characteristics of its parent material such as color, texture, structure, mineral composition and so on.
-For example, if soils are formed from an area with large rocks (parent rocks) of red sandstone, the soils will also be red in color and have the same feel as its parent material.
+It refers to the mineral material or organic material from which the soil is formed.
+The soils will carry the characteristics of its parent material such as color, texture, structure, mineral composition, and so on.
+For example, if soils are formed from an area with large rocks (parent rocks) of red sandstone, the soils will also be red and have the same feel as its parent material.

 Soils can take many years to form.
 Younger soils have some characteristics from their parent material, but as they age, the addition of organic matter, exposure to moisture, and other environmental factors may change its features.
 With time, they settle and are buried deeper below the surface, taking time to transform.
 Eventually, they may change from one soil type to another.